 Battery and Range

 The battery you will find in the newer Pro 2 has the same capacity and power as the older model.
 Because of this, it’s no surprise that it retains the same top speed and range.
 The range is certainly accurately advertised at 45 km but the top speed isn’t at 25 km/h.
 According to Xiaomi, the battery upgrade allows for a faster charge time of 8 hours and a longer lifespan.
 If true, this is probably even more important for the long-term practicality of the scooter.
 If the rider allows the battery to drop below 5%, the scooter performance will degrade.
+If you’re looking for a kids electric scooter Ireland – we also stock those.

 Conclusion and Final Thoughts